Can I ask you a question...?

 How kind of you to ask!
 I’m a weird little guy, but I think I’m pretty cool.
 And I think you’d find me pretty cool, too.

-2. I have ADHD (Attention-Deficit, Hyperactivity Disorder), as well as dyslexia.
+I have ADHD (Attention-Deficit, Hyperactivity Disorder) and Bipolar 2, as well as dyslexia.
 Both my older and younger sister are also diagnosed with ADHD, my undiagnosed parents refuse to read the writing on the wall that they too definitely have it.
-We proudly take our medications every day, and I can confidently say 20 mg. of Ritalin XR has changed my life for the better.
+We proudly take our medications every day, and I can confidently say 20 mg of Ritalin XR and 50 mg of Lamictal has saved my life.

-3. I deeply enjoy to crochet.
-Most times I am away from my computer, I am crocheting on my couch.
+I deeply enjoy to crochet Most times I am away from my computer, I am crocheting on my couch.
 My favorite thing to crochet is a vest.

 bjb